-KLG carries out a large exploration program on surface throughout their holdings in the Kirkland Lake Area and from underground from the Macassa Mine.
+KLG carries out a large exploration program on surface throughholdings Kirkland out their in the Lake and from Area underground from the Macassa Mine.
 In the past, some of the exploration has been carried out jointly with a joint venture partner, however at this time there is no exploration collaboration.